AI in Data Management: Benefits, Examples, and Best Practices

 The future of AI in data management

 AI is rapidly transforming data management, ushering in innovations like real-time analytics, personalized experiences, and multi-modal data interpretation.
-Emerging trends such as AutoML, data fabric architectures, and quantum computing are pushing the boundaries of what’s possible, providing richer context and more scalable, adaptive analytics.
+Emerging trends such as automated machine learning (AutoML), data fabric architectures, and self-learning cleaning models are pushing the boundaries of what's possible.

 But staying ahead doesn't require a massive overhaul.
 It starts with a clear use case and the right platform.
 With Domo.AI, teams can tap into predictive insights, automate routine data tasks, and increase confidence in the data they use every day.
 Whether you're just getting started or refining an enterprise-wide strategy, Domo provides a modern, adaptable foundation for building data experiences with AI at the core.